 “There’s a small park on my way to my coffee place called Cobble Hill Park.
 It’s tiny, but I’ve seen 40 bird species there.
 If I spent more time there, I could get more.
 And people who live near the park probably don’t even realize how many bird species are touching down just steps from their front door.”

 She recently held an event there this fall called ‘Get to Know Birds.’

 Heather made mini fields guide of the park’s birds and handed them out.

 “We circled the tiny park and spotted a Yellow-bellied Sapsucker.
 People were thrilled.”

 Heather says many people don’t realize they can make an important contribution to citizen science by documenting birds they see in an area.

 “This data is used to identify species declines and important stopover sites for migrating birds, and it also helps inform conservation efforts,” she says.

 Heather’s book began when she was blogging photos of the birds she saw at Brooklyn Bridge Park.

-“I thought the way to reach even more people was with a book.
-I wanted to inspire people to take a closer look at nature on their block and in their local park,” she says.
+“I thought the way to reach even more people was with a book and wanted to inspire people to take a closer look at nature on their block, and in their local park,” she says.